macluczak/MyNotes/README.md

 <table>
   <tr>
     <td> <img src="https://user-images.githubusercontent.com/77066408/182188929-4e9d02ee-f842-44db-9dd4-29280fc72cca.gif" width="300" /></td>
     <td> An application for creating, storing Notes and Tasks, made in the mvvm architecture using the Room database.
-UI views were done fully using the Android Jetpack Compose framework</td>
+UI views were done fully using the Android Jetpack Compose framework</br></br> <--- Start page view (presentation of the calendar, empty states and tasks)</td>

   </tr>
 </table>